 Pursuant to Cambridge Municipal Code Noise Ordinance 8.16, the License Commission may issue fines to any person, business, or licensee which violates the provisions therein.
-The fines issued can be of up to \$300 per violation, per day.
+The fines issued are capped at a maximum of \$300 per violation, per day.
+Fines of this nature are most commonly issued to commercial leaf blower operators and construction sites operating outside allowable hours.